Tere-Parra/Differential-Genes-in-Two-Types-of-Abiotic-Stress-in-Plants/README.md

 ##### METADATA ########################
 ######################################################3
 # Perform the table with metadata and conditions, for deseq2, is
-#necesario have a column with the samples and another with the condition
+#It is necessary to have a column with the samples and another with the condition

 sampledata <- data.frame(
   samples=c("WS.
 Car1_Read_Count", "WS.
 Car2_Read_Count",